CircuitVerse/Blog/content/posts/Niladri_Phase_1_Report.md

 #### Week 3 & 4 (June 10 - June 23)

-This 2 weeks I have been focusing on Implementing the remaining components and VUE + TS Integration with removal of JQuery.
+This 2 weeks We have been focusing on Implementing the remaining components and VUE + TS Integration with removal of JQuery.

-Some of the Components that I have Implemented are:
+Some of the Components that We have Implemented are:

 - `TestBench Panel.vue`
 - `TestBench Creator.vue`